+y .
 9. HYDROLOGY and WATER QUALITY.
-Would the project: a) Violate any water quality standards or waste discharge requirements? \mathbf{X} b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g. , the production rate of pre- existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
-X c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
-X d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
+Would the project: a) Violate any water quality standards or waste discharge requirements?
+X b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
+X

+Issues (and Supporting Information Sources): Potentially Significant Impact Significant With Mitigation Incorporated Less Than Significant Impact No Impact c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? ☒ d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
 X e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
-X f) Otherwise substantially degrade water quality?
-X g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? \mathbf{X} h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
-X i) Expose people or structures to a significant risk of loss, injury, or death involving flooding, including flooding as a result of the failure of a levee or dam?
-X j) Inundation by seiche, tsunami, or mudflow?
-X a) Application of aquatic pesticides by definition involves a discharge of chemicals into surface waters, including pesticide active ingredients and non-active "inert" ingredients
+X f) Otherwise substantially degrade water quality? \boxtimes g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
+Q X h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
+10 X i) Expose people or structures to a significant risk of loss, injury, or death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes j) Inundation by seiche, tsunami, or mudflow?
+CD X a) Application of aquatic pesticides by definition involves a discharge of chemicals into surface waters, including pesticide active ingredients and non-active "inert" ingredients such as emulsifiers and dispersants that may be present in the pesticide formulation.
+The use of aquatic pesticides may result in the temporary violation of water quality standards, including toxicity, and may temporarily impact beneficial uses, such as Cold Freshwater Habitat (COLD), Water Contact Recreation (REC-1), and Municipal and Domestic Supply (MUN).
+If not removed following herbicide treatments, dead plant material can affect water quality by lowering dissolved oxygen levels.
+Different pesticide products vary in their respective persistence, toxicity, and environmental fate.
+The Basin Plan amendment may allow temporary exceedence of narrative and numeric water quality objectives for projects given an exemption to the prohibition on aquatic pesticides.

-Less Than Significant With Mitigation Incorporated
+Less Than